A Brief History of King Township

 Heritage Register and Properties

-A heritage property is a building, structure, streetscape, district or natural heritage landscape of historical archiectural or cultural value.
+A heritage property is a building, structure, streetscape, district or natural heritage landscape of historical architectural or cultural interest or value.
 A heritage property is included on the Township's Heritage Register and includes properties that are "Designated" or "Listed" under the Ontario Heritage Act.

 The Heritage Register is a municipal database of properties identified as having cultural heritage value.
 Availability of such information is of value to land-use planners, property owners, developers, the tourism industry, educators and the public.
 Properties on the Register are either listed or designated per the decision of the local municipal Council and is governed under the authority of the Ontario Heritage Act.

-Not every listed property merits protection from demolition; but some do, and that is why the 60 days is required.
-As built structures contribute significantly to the sense of place it is important to allow some time to assess the loss of a heritage property and how it impacts the community.
+As built structures contribute significantly to the sense of place and understanding of our communities, it is important to allow some time to assess the loss of a heritage property and how it impacts the community.
+Once a property of historical significance is lost, it can not be replaced.

 Under the Ontario Heritage Act, a municipality designates a property when it believes that it merits recognition for its heritage value and that it should be protected so that it is not lost either through poorly conceived renovations or outright demolition.
 The municipality designates a property because it has value to the community.
 Its "value" can be measured in different ways.